AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mixpanel.md

 If you have not logged into your [!DNL Mixpanel] account yet, do so and then do the following:

-1. Click **[!UICONTROL Account]** in the top-right corner.
+1. Click **[!UICONTROL Account]** in the upper-right corner.

 1. In the displayed dialog, click **[!UICONTROL Projects]**.

 1. Your API credentials display:

 ![Retrieving Mixpanel API credentials](../../../assets/Mixpanel_API_creds.png)

-Keep this open - you need it to wrap this up.
+Keep this open, you need it to wrap this up.

 ## Entering your [!DNL Mixpanel] API credentials in [!DNL Commerce Intelligence] {#stepthree}

 1. Copy the `API Key` and `Secret` into the [!DNL Mixpanel] credentials page in [!DNL Commerce Intelligence].
 1. Click **[!UICONTROL Connect to Mixpanel]** to complete the setup.

-That is it!
 If the connection is successful, a _Success!_ message displays at the top of the page.

 ### Related